lukacsg/xgboost/README.md

 Ask a Question
 --------------
-* For reporting bugs please use the [xgboost/issues](https://github.com/dmlc/xgboost/issues) page.
+* For reporting bugs please use the [xgboost/issues](https://github.com/streamline-eu/xgboost/issues) page.
-* For generic questions or to share your experience using XGBoost please use the [XGBoost User Group](https://groups.google.com/forum/#!forum/xgboost-user/)

 Help to Make XGBoost Better
 ---------------------------